willwv/posterr-api/Readme/README.md

 # What happens when you execute docker-compose up

-When running docker-compose up, Docker Compose will create and start the containers specified in the docker-compose.yml file.
+When running ```docker-compose up```, Docker Compose will create and start the containers specified in the docker-compose.yml file.
 It will also configure networking between the containers, ensuring that the .NET Core application is able to communicate with the MySQL database.
 As it runs, you will see logs indicating the initialization progress of each container.